Evidence-Based Nutrient Recommendations

 Agrams per kg of body weight per day

-Researchers from EPIC-Oxford analyzed the dietary intake and blood levels of amino acids in various diet groups in adult men (Schmidt, 2015).
+Researchers from EPIC-Oxford analyzed dietary intake and blood amino acid levels across various diet groups in adult men (Schmidt, 2015).
 The study included 98 men for each diet group (vegan, lacto-ovo-vegetarian, pescatarian, and meat-eater).
 On average, participants had followed their diet for several years.

 Isoleucine 2.47 1.29 191